 Where's your head, Agent Kujan?
 Where do you think the pressure's coming from?
 Keyser Söze - or whatever you want to call him - he knows where I am right now.
 He's got the front burner under your ass to let me go so he can scoop me up ten minutes later.
 Immunity was just a deal with you assholes.
 I got a whole new problem when I post bail.

 And like that, he's gone.

-Keyser Söze is a fictional character and the main antagonist in the 1995 film The Usual Suspects, written by Christopher McQuarrie and directed by Bryan Singer.
-According to petty con artist Roger "Verbal" Kint (Kevin Spacey), Söze is a crime lord whose ruthlessness and influence have acquired a legendary, even mythical status among police and criminals alike.
+Keyser Söze is a fictional character and the main antagonist in the 1995 film The Usual Suspects, written by Christopher McQuarrie.
+According to petty con artist Roger "Verbal" Kint, Söze is a crime lord whose ruthlessness and influence have acquired a legendary, even mythical status among police and criminals alike.
 The character has placed in numerous "best villain" lists over the years.